Cubid-Me/cubid-docs/api-reference.md

 ### Endpoint:
 `POST /api/v2/identity/fetch_user_data`

+### Status:
+API is active
+Available in our NPM SDK.

 ### What It Does:
 - Retrieves user data as authorized by the user for this App.
-- Returns stamps and scores associated with the user.
+- Returns credentials and scores associated with the user.

 ### Request Parameters: